Corporate Business Development

 Prior to this role, Paul served as project director for Bechtel on the Crossrail Programme – the Elizabeth Line.
 He was managing director of the U.K. Infrastructure business with responsibility for overseeing all projects and strategy.
 He also served as general manager of the Water business line, where he was responsible for P&L, strategy, development and execution globally.

-Paul has over 20 years of experience in international commercial development across different industries.
-He joined Bechtel in 2005.
-After serving in business development at company’s Civil business unit for four years, Paul joined the Crossrail project as project performance and the prime contract manager for the consortium.
-In 2010, he was named project manager for the design, construction, and delivery of Crossrail’s £400 million Bond Street station.
+Paul has 30 years of international business experience.
+He joined Bechtel in 2005 in London.
+After serving in business development at company’s Civil business unit for four years, Paul joined Crossrail – a £19B rail metro megaproject as project performance and prime contract manager.
+In 2010, he was named project manager for the design, construction, and delivery of Crossrail’s £500 million Bond Street station.

-In 2012, Paul became Bechtel’s region president for Africa.
-He served in this role until 2014 when he executive assistant to Bechtel’s chief executive officer and chief operating officer.
-He also served as secretary to the Bechtel Group Operating Committee and Finance and Strategy Committee.
-Paul took on his current assignment in 2015.
+In 2012, Paul became Bechtel’s region president for Africa responsible for overseeing company’s operations and development.
+He served in this role until 2014 when he relocated to the USA to become executive assistant to Bechtel’s chief executive officer, Bill Dudley, and chief operating officer, Brendan Bechtel.
+He assisted the board, chaired by Riley Bechtel, and served as Secretary to the Group Operating Committee and Finance and Strategy Committees.

-Prior to joining Bechtel, Paul served as international finance manager for the international exploration drilling services of Anglo American Plc in Canada; as executive director for South Africa’s engineering and construction giant, Grinaker-LTA; business development manager for LTA in the UAE; and manager of capital project donations for The Anglo American and De Beers Chairman’s Fund – the largest social investment fund in southern Africa.
+Prior to joining Bechtel, Paul served as international finance manager for the international exploration drilling services of Anglo American Plc in Canada; an executive director for South Africa’s engineering and construction giant, Grinaker-LTA; business development manager for LTA in the UAE; and manager of capital project donations for The Anglo American and De Beers Chairman’s Fund – the largest social investment fund in southern Africa.